St Andrew's Church, Jerusalem

-St Andrew's Church, also known as the Scots Memorial Church, is a church in Jerusalem built as a memorial to the Scottish soldiers who were killed fighting the Turkish Army during the Sinai and Palestine campaign of World War I, bringing to an end Ottoman rule over Palestine.
+St Andrew's Church, also known as the Scots Memorial Church, is a church in Jerusalem, built as a memorial to the Scottish soldiers who were killed fighting the Turkish Army during the Sinai and Palestine campaign of the First World War, bringing to an end Ottoman rule over Palestine.
 It is a congregation presbyterian of the Church of Scotland.

 History

 British Mandate period

 One of the main campaigners for the memorial church was Ninian Hill, an Edinburgh shipowner and Church elder.
 The foundation stone was laid by Field Marshal Lord Allenby on 7 May 1927 and the church was opened in 1930 with Ninian Hill as its first minister.

 The Church was much used by Scots serving in the Mandate administration and soldiers serving with Scottish Regiments stationed in Palestine during the Mandate, including the Second World War.

 Wars: 1947–1948, 1967

 After the outbreak of hostilities in 1948, the church was on the front line.
 The fighting firstly took place between Jewish forces in West Jerusalem and Arab irregulars in the Old City, later between the Jordanian Arab Legion soldiers and the Israeli army.
 The church holds a prominent location near what became the front line.
 The minister, William Clark Kerr, remained in the Church throughout this period, ringing the church bell and conducting Sunday services.
 In one cable to Edinburgh he wrote: "All night battle round the building...
 St Andrew's Cross (flag) on both church and manse.
 If that is not enough will try Rampant Lion."

 The building still bears marks from fighting during the Six-Day War of 1967.